 Answer questions and see how you rank against other players.Play Now

-The oldest of five children, Claude Debussy was born on August 22, 1862 in Saint-Germain-en-Laye, France.
-While his family had little money, Debussy showed an early affinity for the piano, and he began taking lessons at age seven.
-By age 10 or 11, he had entered the Paris Conservatory, where his instructors and fellow students recognized his talent but often found his attempts at musical innovation strange.
+Achille-Claude Debussy was born on August 22, 1862, in Saint-Germain-en-Laye, France, the oldest of five children.
+While his family had little money, Debussy showed an early affinity for the piano, and he began taking lessons at the age of 7.
+By age 10 or 11, he had entered the Paris Conservatory, where his instructors and fellow students recognized his talent, but often found his attempts at musical innovation strange.

-In 1884, Debussy entered his cantata The Prodigal Son in the Prix de Rome, a competition for composers, and he took home the top prize, which allowed him to study for two years in the Italian capital.
+In 1884, when he was just 22 years old, Debussy entered his cantata L'Enfant prodigue (The Prodigal Son) in the Prix de Rome, a competition for composers.
+He took home the top prize, which allowed him to study for two years in the Italian capital.
 While there, he studied the music of German composer Richard Wagner, specifically his opera Tristan und Isolde.
 Wagner’s influence on Debussy was profound and lasting, but despite this, Debussy generally shied away from the ostentation of Wagner’s opera in his own works.

-Debussy's seminal opera, Pelléas et Mélisande, was completed in 1895 and was a sensation when first performed in 1902, although it deeply divided listeners (audience members and critics either loved it or hated it).
-The attention gained with Pelléas, paired with the success of Prélude in 1892, earned Debussy extensive recognition, and over the following 10 years he was the leading figure in French music, writing such lasting works as La Mer (1905) and Ibéria (1908), both for orchestra, and Images (1905) and Children's Corner Suite (1908), both for solo piano.
+Debussy's seminal opera, Pelléas et Mélisande, was completed in 1895 and was a sensation when first performed in 1902, though it deeply divided listeners (audience members and critics either loved it or hated it).
+The attention gained with Pelléas, paired with the success of Prélude in 1892, earned Debussy extensive recognition.
+Over the following 10 years, he was the leading figure in French music, writing such lasting works as La Mer (The Sea; 1905) and Ibéria (1908), both for orchestra, and Images (1905) and Children's Corner Suite (1908), both for solo piano.

 profile name: Claude Debussy profile occupation: